Do you have access to an

-Palomar College uses the Blackboard Learning System to present most online classes.
-Blackboard is an easy-to-use, web-based system.
-Technical support for the Palomar College Blackboard system can be accessed at the ATRC Help Desk.
+Palomar College uses the Canvas Learning System to present online classes.
+Canvas is an easy-to-use, web-based system.
+Technical support for the Palomar College Canvas system can be accessed at the ATRC Help Desk.

 How do I turn off my pop-up blocker?

 This would depend on exactly which pop-up blocker you have; some browsers have built-in blockers, most add-on toolbars (Yahoo! and Google toolbars, for example) also have blockers, and some Internet security software (McAfee Personal Firewall, for example) may also block pop-ups.
-In any event, there should be an option to allow pop-ups based on the site they are from; Allow pop-ups from "learn.palomar.edu."
-For specifics on how to configure these pop-up blockers you may have to consult the product documentation.
+In any event, there should be an option to allow pop-ups based on the site they are from.
+For specifics on how to configure these pop-up blockers, you may have to consult the product documentation.